jasonbot/weblog/content/weblog/the-post-office-world.md

 My new office is my garage -- we're going to put in the money to turn it into a mock office, complete with a sealed "phone booth" room and cubicle-like partitions.
 Right now, it's just a garage with a couple of desks that I share with the Christmas decorations, but it's somewhere where my work life is separate from my home life.

 It's been weird, but it's been weird for everyone.

+*Update 2021-02-10* [This essay by Paul Ford](https://www.wired.com/story/the-secret-essential-geography-of-the-office/) covers a lot of my thinking about the office, too.